Development of this quiz is in progress.

 How create WBS uses project requirements?

-A | Groups the requirements into larger work packages. |
+B | Groups the requirements into larger work packages. |

-B | Clarifies requirements on detailed level. |
+C | Breaks requirements to the detailed level. |

-C | Breaks to smaller easier manageable pieces. |
+D | Breaks to smaller easier manageable pieces. |

 WBS breaks to requirements to smaller easier manageable pieces.